 Meditating since the age of six, Ambika Devi has devoted her life to the study and teaching of meditation.
 She is a scholar of Yoga with expert knowledge of the philosophy teachings of the Far Eastern Mystery Schools.
-Her rich storytelling has won her international awards as an author and indie publisher.
+Her rich storytelling has won her international awards as a best-selling author and indie publisher.
 Specializing in igniting your intuitive magick, she empowers you to expand your creativity by showing you how to tap into the unified field of consciousness through the state of meditation.
 Are you ready to meet your inner wizard!
 This yogi has the connections to introduce you.
 Her pockets are filled with degrees in varied fields of study, including: A Masters in Yoga and Meditation, and bachelor’s degrees in Astrology, and Fine Arts.
 Stuffed inside her backpack are a deck of tarot cards, colored pens, a journal, a kindle, a passport to alternate realities and full of earthly stamps.
 Inhale her passion and be guided to find inner peace, outward success, and an expansive leap in your health and happiness.
 She has appeared on The Learning Channel, network radio and as the number one most downloaded teacher on the international Meditation Podcast.
-Her own Meditate with Ambika podcast gives you fee guided creative visualizations to calm the mind, soothe the heart, help you sleep deeper, and inspire creativity.
+Her own Meditate with Ambika podcast gives you free guided creative visualizations to calm the mind, soothe the heart, help you sleep deeper, and inspire creativity.
 In addition to appearing in periodicals as a relationship and communication expert, she has taught Holistic Health at the university level for 21 years.
 Everyone needs a true guide.
 Reach out to Ambika to enhance your forward journey and reach your highest potential!

 I have been meditating since the age of six, teaching meditation since 1977 and received my Masters degree in the education of Yoga and Meditation in 2012.